FreeFeed/freefeed-server/doc/visibility-rules.md

   the viewer *is admin* and had disabled bans.

 ### In code
-The post visibility rules calculates in several places:
+The post visibility rules calculates in the following places:
 * app/support/DbAdapter/visibility.js, postsVisibilitySQL function.
 This
   function makes SQL filter to select only visible posts.
 * app/support/DbAdapter/visibility.js, getUsersWhoCanSeePost function.
 This